klaas/QlaasSwiftScreenSaver/README.md

 because dependent dylib #1 could not be loaded in /Users/klaas/Library/Screen Savers/QSaverSwift4.saver/Contents/MacOS/../Frameworks/libswiftCore.dylib
 ````

+Within the Apple screen saver Preview UI this text is displayed: *"You cannot use the QSaverSwift4 screen saver with this version of macOS.
+Please contact the vendor to get a newer version of the screen saver."*.
+This is more or less a generic error that is shown when something does not work.

 The screen saver itself still runs fine.
 But without the possibility to access the settings it is quite unusable.

 ## Related